allison-johnson/sinatra-practice-it/notes.md

 To do
-- Do I have show pages for questions/students, each showing reasonable information about that object???
+- Do I have show pages for students, each showing reasonable information about that object???

 - Index pages for students/questions/topics showing all of the objects in the database with links to individual show pages?